Abdullah-ElPsyKo/ELK-stack/manualELKinstallation/readme.md

 # ELK Stack Installation Guide

-This guide provides step-by-step instructions for installing the ELK (Elasticsearch, Logstash, Kibana) Stack on RHEL/CentOS systems.
+This guide provides step-by-step instructions for installing the ELK (Elasticsearch, Logstash, Kibana) Stack on RHEL/CentOS systems. **NOT MEANT FOR PRODUCTION**

 ## Prerequisites
 - RHEL/CentOS-based system